zeltzinr/Hound-Drone/README.md

         - if altitude3 <= desired altitude then pitch up to stall angle
         - power off

+-> Here we can make the flow chart with github: draw.io

 -> here is a basic key for the flow chart

 ![basic-symbols](https://user-images.githubusercontent.com/33044780/35118521-9f43c916-fc57-11e7-9fab-b766d3943330.jpg)